jsheperd/mongodb-replicationset-tutorial/pitr.md

     mongodump --host rs/10.0.0.1 -d local -c oplog.rs -o oplog

-Find the time whe we were happy
+Find the time when we were happy

     echo 'db.log.find({ log: /BAD/ })' | mongo --host rs/10.0.0.1

-it gives the next result in my case
+it gave the next result in my case

     MongoDB server version: 3.4.4
     { "_id" : ObjectId("595a61ed4d1e3830ed373249"), "log" : "We are happy, nothing is BAD", "at" : ISODate("2017-07-03T15:25:33.604Z") }